 Tip: If having new paving laid (or if laying it yourself), make sure you get a few spare slabs in case some get cracked at a later date.

 Poured Concrete Slabs

-The corners of poured concrete slabs can often get broken, especially if there is not earth around them to give them added support.
+The corners of poured concrete slabs can often get broken, especially if there is no earth around them to give them added support.
 The best way to repair the corners of poured concrete slabs is to dig away enough of the surrounding earth to allow you to fit shuttering around the broken corner.
 Shuttering can be made from two planks of wood, lined up to form a new corner shape, held in place with stakes hammered into the ground directly behind.

-Once the shuttering is is place, make up a strong concrete mix and pour or shovel it into the formed corner space.
+Once the shuttering is in place, make up a strong concrete mix and pour or shovel it into the formed corner space.
 Tamp the concrete down to knock out air bubbles (you can also tap the shuttering to help with this) and allow it to dry.
 Cover the concrete if rain or frost is likely.

 Once the concrete has set, carefully remove the shuttering and replace the surrounding earth (if there was any).